jameszangari/idm372/README.md

 1. Run the command `nodemon server.js` to startup the express server
     - nodemon watches the files for changes and refreshes the server
+    - if you run into an error saying "Cannot be loaded because running scripts is disabled on this system":
+    - - hit `CTRL/CMD + SHIFT + P` and type `settings`
+    - - next open `Prefences: Open Settings (JSON)`
+    - - add this line inside of the brackets `"terminal.integrated.shellArgs.windows": ["-ExecutionPolicy", "Bypass"]`
+    - - save this file and restart VSCode
+    - - re-run the command
 2. The server will then be running on `localhost:8888`
 3. In a new terminal tab/window, run the command `npm run dev` to build the files for development
     - Webpack will compile all files and watch for changes on save